GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
+> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts